 When did you first consider yourself a writer?

-What inspired you to write the book?
+What inspired you to write this book?

 Do you have a specific writing style?

 Is there a message in your novel that you want readers to grasp?

 What authors have most influenced your life?

-Do you have any advice to other writers?
+Do you have any advice for other writers?

 Write what brings you the most joy, even if that joy inspires a level of discomfort.
 Listen to your characters; they have a lot more to say than you give them credit for.
 They will often write it for you, if you only give them the chance.

 Do you have anything specific that you want to say to your readers?

 Despite some of more extreme scenes in the books, I hope the overall essence of ‘The Vampire Relics’ gives you Good Dreams.